 He further insisted on the right of humanists, who were trained in the classical languages, to apply their philological skills to both secular and sacred writings.
 Translation and textual criticism of the Bible required philological skills, and theologians who engaged in this task “were acting in the capacity of philologists (grammatici)” (Ep.
 181: 120–5; CWE 2).

 While the need for language studies and the use of philological methods found gradual acceptance among theologians, the skeptical ars dubitandi, which was also closely associated with humanism, remained anathema.
 Since skepticism was identified with atheism in Erasmus’ time, most humanists refrained from advocating this method openly.
 They expressed their skepticism through the use of open-ended dialogue or rhetorical compositions that argued opposing points of view.
 Erasmus used these means to argue for and against marriage, for and against monastic vows, and for and against doctrinal positions.
 Rather surprisingly he admitted to his preference for skepticism in A Discussion of Free Will.
-This tract was aimed at Luther’s assertion that free will did not exist and the sinner was justified sola fide, by faith alone, and sola gratia, by grace alone.
+This tract was aimed at Luther’s assertion that free will did not exist and the sinner was justified sola fide, by faith alone, and sola gratia, by grace alone (more in Boyle 1983).

 Erasmus’ tract, which he called a diatribe, that is, a disquisition, is a showpiece of his methodology.
 He begins his argumentation in the classic skeptical fashion by collating scriptural evidence for and against the concept of free will and demonstrating that there is no consensus and no rational way of resolving the resulting dilemma.